Primary treatment vermifilter construction

 Domestic vermidigester with twin vaults.
 The cladding material is fibre cement board

-Constructing the digester vault
+Constructing the digester vaults

-The digester vaults themselves can be constructed from two large fruit crates (the type designed for handling with forklifts, see below).
 Ventilation into the digester is essential, but should also exclude entry of cockroaches, flies and vermin.

 A primary vermidigester must be built as wide as possible to allow the heap to spread unconstrained.
 The digester on the left has a heap with a large surface area in contact with the substrate.
 Although the deep digester on the right has a similar volume, decomposition will be slower and the digester will fill much faster.